Jianghanxiao/Helper3D/README.md

 ## Latest Update
+22.4.1
-22.4.1 Get joint information in the world coordinate; Fix the lookAt function bug; Support motion update and improve the update function to lazy update to accelerate
+Get joint information in the world coordinate; Fix the lookAt function bug; Support motion update and improve the update function to lazy update to accelerate

 22.3.15?
 Trimesh URDF -> Support URDF into trimesh.Scene format; Support control the URDF with simple code (see example.py in trimesh_URDF)

 ## open3d_RGBD
-!!
-This project will be cleaned and restructured to have better codebase.
-Currently just use it as snippet This project is used to visualize the RGBD image in point cloud form using open3D.
+This project is used to visualize the RGBD image in point cloud form using open3D.
 It involves the transformation from image -> camera coordinate -> world coordinate.

 This part also provide some arrow helper to draw arrows in open3d.

-Feel free to make your personal design for the intrinsic and extrinsic transformations.

 ## trimesh_URDF
 This project is used to load URDF, visualize and intereact with it using simple code with Trimesh.
 It inolves a simple scene graph implemetation, a simple (may not contain all attributes) URDF parser and URDF tree constructor.
 (Check the `demo_RRDF.py` code to see how to play with it).